MostTornBrain/pf2e-md-exporter/README.md

 ## 2. Enable modules
 Launch your world in Foundry and log in as the Gamemaster account.

 Choose `Manage Modules` in your logged into Foundry world.
-Enable these three modules you installed in step 1.
+Enable these two modules you installed in step 1.
 ![Required Modules](Screenshots/RequiredModules.png)

 ## 3. Configure PF2E Exporter